Oppression Olympics

-"Oppression Olympics" is a critical term for a type of perceived victim mentality that views marginalization as a competition to determine the relative weight of the overall oppression of individuals or groups, often by comparing race, gender, religion, sexuality, socioeconomic status or disabilities, in order to determine who is the worst off and "most oppressed".
-This characterization often arises within debates about the ideological values of identity politics, intersectionality, and social privilege.
+"Oppression Olympics" is a critical term for a type of victim mentality that regards social marginalization as a competition to determine the relative degree of oppression of groups or individuals.
+Participants in an Oppression Olympics are characterized as comparing race, gender, religion, sexuality, socioeconomic status or disabilities—and various combinations of those factors—to decide who is the "most oppressed".
+This characterization often arises within debates about identity politics, intersectionality, and social privilege.

-The term arose among some feminist scholars in the 1990s and is used to criticize the view of marginalization as a basis for competition rather than cooperation.
-The first potential recorded use of the term as a way to theorize comparing oppression was by Chicana feminist Elizabeth Martínez in a conversation with Angela Davis at the University of California, San Diego in 1993.
-Martínez stated: "The general idea is no competition of hierarchies should prevail.
-No 'Oppression Olympics'!"
+The term, derived from the Olympic Games with its focus on winning gold, silver and bronze medals, arose among feminist scholars in the 1990s to criticize the practice of viewing discrimination and marginalization in a competitive context.
+Arguing about which societal group experiences the most extreme hardships has been summarized as, "My pain is worse than your pain".
+Researchers in identity studies have also used the phrase "competitive victimhood".

 Dynamics

-The Oppression Olympics have been described as a contest within a group to "assert who is more authentic, more oppressed, and thus more correct".
-This may be on the basis of one's class, race, gender, disability (mental or physical), sexuality, among other stated or ascribed identities.

-A person's stated or ascribed identity "become[s] fetishised" within the group and judged in preconceived essentialist terms.
-There is a dynamic "of agreeing with the most marginalized in the room".
+Anarchist writer Abbey Volcano described the Oppression Olympics as "a grand contest to assert who is more authentic, more oppressed, and thus more correct".
+The contest is waged on the basis of one's class, race, gender, disability (mental or physical), sexuality, among other stated or ascribed identities.
+A person's identity "become[s] fetishised" within the group and judged in essentialist terms.
 According to Stoyan Francis, "The gold medal of the Oppression Olympics is seen as the commanding spot for demanding change, for visibility and allocation of resources".